clementgallet/FiveStage444/documentation.md

           F2, f2,        B2, b2

 The corner coordinate is exactly like the edge coordinate from stage 2, which gives 420 cases.

 The remaining centers are already in the right faces, so we only need to put them in the right order: C^8_4 = 70.
-Using the same trick as for stage 3, we only need to keep 35 cases.
+Using the same trick as for stage 2 and 3, we only need to keep 35 cases.

-The edges are as the corners, except that there are two groups of edges so 420*420=176,400.
+The edges are as the corners, except that there are two groups of edges so 420 x 420 = 176,400.
 In fact, only half of the cases happen, because of the parity condition from stage 3, so 88,200 real cases.
 We are doing the symmetry reduction on this coordinate (16 symmetries), which leave only 5,968 cases.

-The overall size is 420*35*5,968 = 87,729,600
+The overall size is 420 x 35 x 5,968 = 87,729,600

 Stage 5
 -------